 There's some truth to this.
 People in real life professions such as police or military become so used to life-threatening situations occurring every week, or even multiple times a day, that they end up engaging in Casual Danger Dialog all the time.
 For example, Evan Wright's nonfiction book Generation Kill has accounts of United States Marines under heavy machine gun and mortar fire and in the middle of pitched gun battles remaining calm under pressure.
 Even ordinary people can end up this way, as it's well-known that many people use humor or sarcasm as a way of coping with stress or fear.
 See Gallows Humor, Stiff Upper Lip.

 Usually done for comedic effect in comedies, naturally.
+May involve some amount of Acoustic License.
 Compare Talking Is a Free Action.
 See also Distracting Disambiguation.
 Contrast Say My Name and Big "NO!", which involves meaningless exclamations that can seem as unrealistic as a quip.
 Truly Failure Is the Only Option when dealing with dramatic dialogue.
 The other intended effect is to communicate just how used to these situations the heroes are.
 When things are so bad that they don't do it, see Sarcasm Failure.
 If the person receives a phone call during a tense situation, see Kinda Busy Here.
 See Seinfeldian Conversation and Cavemen vs. Astronauts Debate for meandering/meaningless arguments to be had in situations such as this.

 open/close all folders

 Anime & Manga